 With that said, I wouldn’t invest too much time in them especially if you’re an experienced blogger.

 I still believe group boards can be helpful for brand new bloggers who have less than 200 followers on Pinterest.
-It actually did help me get traffic when I created my second blog with no followers or whatsoever.
+It actually did help me get traffic when I created my second blog with no followers whatsoever.
 That still remains an anonymous blog, so I did not leverage my existing Pinterest account from Finsavvy Panda.
-Instead, I relied on a few high-quality group boards, which I tested and monitored my traffic in real time during that period.
+Instead, I relied on a few high-quality group boards, which I tested and monitored my traffic in real-time during that period.

 If you’re a new blogger, you can read more about what are Pinterest group boards and how to join.

 You can also use Tailwind Communities, a somewhat similar concept of group boards in terms of collaboration, which I mention later in this article.